 Bella’s biggest problems involve which shirtless supernatural hunk she’s gonna make out with (and that’s pretty clearly not even much of a contest); Katniss, meanwhile, is forced to juggle her feelings for the two guys in her life while also attempting to keep her family safe and escape the enormous burden placed upon her by those in power.
 She’s a complicated character with flaws but deep inner strength; on the bad-ass scale she’s right up there with Ivanova.
 And that’s never a bad thing.

 So, as part of my campaign to help The Hunger Games take down Twilight, let me encourage Frank and anyone else reading this to check out the first chapter of Book 1 courtesy of Scholastic (apparently working with the motto “the first taste is always free”).
 Want more, and don’t mind reading stuff on a computer?
 The Kindle edition of the first book is just five bucks (and in case you didn’t know, you don’t need a Kindle device to read it; there’s a free app you can download).

 I mean, Frank, I totally understand if you choose not to join me in this mild obsession (especially given that if it gets worse, I’ll be picketing the premiere of Twilight: Eclipse with a poster saying “GIVE KATNISS A CHANCE!”).
 But it’s a good story worth checking out.
 We can always use more of those, even if it’s, you know, “for kids.”

-Posted on February 21, 2011, in Books and tagged katniss everdeen, man I can't stop bringing up Twilight, suzanne collins, the anti-twilight revolution begins!, the hunger games, won't somebody please think of the children, young adult fiction.
+Posted on February 21, 2011, in Books, No Spoilers and tagged katniss everdeen, man I can't stop bringing up Twilight, suzanne collins, the anti-twilight revolution begins!, the hunger games, won't somebody please think of the children, young adult fiction.
 Bookmark the permalink.
-8 Comments.
+10 Comments.